krabf/krabf-v6/content/blog/wwdc-2023-wishlist.md

 summary = "My wishlist for Apple's annual Worldwide Developers Conference"
 +++

-Apple announced on March 29th that its 34th Worldwide Developers Conference will take place from June 5th to June 9th, 2023.
+[Apple](https://developer.apple.com/wwdc23/special-event/) announced on March 29th that its 34th [Worldwide Developers Conference](https://developer.apple.com/wwdc23/) will take place from June 5th to June 9th, 2023.
 The event will begin with a keynote on Monday, June 5th.

-As a user, I have my own needs and wants from Apple.
+I'm not a developer but as an Apple Power User, I have my own needs and wants from Apple.
 Here's my #WWDC23 wishlist.

-## iOS 17 /iPadOS 17
+## iOS 17 / iPadOS 17
 📱 Redesigned home screen and lock screen

 ⏰ Refined Focus Mode settings/schedule